CSE232-MSU/CSE232/lectures/week00.md

 # Week 00

-Synchronous labs begin next week (the second week of the semester).
+Labs begin next week (the second week of the semester).
 Please check your schedule and show up for your scheduled lab.
-All Section 730 students will be assigned a synchronous lab to attend, see details on Piazza.

 Each week will have videos, example code, and relevant notes.